ExpediaGroup/graphql-kotlin/docs/getting-started.md

 ### Apollo Federation

-Using `graphql-kotlin-federation`, you can generate an [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/) complaint schema.
+Using `graphql-kotlin-federation`, you can generate an [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/) compliant schema.

 See the docs in [Apollo Federation](./federated/apollo-federation.md).